 Strike Out Stroke is presented each May (National Stroke Month) in partnership with the Minnesota Twins baseball team.
 At its heart, the event honors stroke survivors from the previous year.
 The 2020 Strike Out Stroke day will take place on May 6.

 Each May, the Minnesota Stroke Association celebrates National Stroke Awareness Month.
 The month of May becomes a highlight for all who have been touched by stroke.
 Click here for more information.

 You can help by making a donation online through the Minnesota Brain Injury Alliance, or call us at 763-553-0088.

-The Minnesota Brain Injury Alliance is busy planning the 31st Annual Conference for Professionals in Brain Injury, which will be held on April 14 and 15, 2016 at the Earle Brown Heritage Center in Brooklyn Center, Minnesota.
+The 2020 Annual Conference for Professionals in Brain Injury was held on April 16 and 17, 2020 at the Earle Brown Heritage Center in Brooklyn Center, Minnesota.

-In 2016, the Consumer and Family Conferences will take place on Saturday, June 4 and Saturday, November 14 at New Life Presbyterian Church in Roseville.
-More information and registration will be avialable as the events draw near.
+In 2020, the Fall Consumer and Family Conferences will take place on Saturday, October 17 at New Life Presbyterian Church in Roseville.
+Click here for more information.

 The 2020 Walk for Thought will take place on Saturday, September 21 at CentraCare Health Plaza in Saint Cloud and Long Lake Regional Park in New Brighton/Twin Cities.
 On Saturday, September 26, Duluth will host the Walk for Thought at Leif Erikson Park.